BaskiPgrmR/AeroWise/README.md

 ## Technology Stack

 ### Frontend
-- **React.js** - Interactive dashboard interface
+- React.js for interactive dashboard interface
-- **Leaflet / Mapbox** - Geospatial map rendering
+- Leaflet / Mapbox for geospatial visualization

 ### Backend
-- **Python (Flask)** - API handling and ML model integration
+- Python (Flask) for API handling and ML model integration
-- **Node.js** (optional) - Lightweight API or parallel processing
+- Node.js (optional) for lightweight APIs or parallel processing

 ### Machine Learning & Data Science
-- **Prophet** - Time-series AQI prediction
-- **TensorFlow/Keras LSTM** - Deep learning-based forecasting
+- Prophet for time-series AQI forecasting
+- TensorFlow/Keras LSTM for deep learning predictions
-- **Pandas / NumPy** - Data cleaning and preprocessing
+- Pandas / NumPy for data cleaning and preprocessing

 ### Geospatial Tools
-- **Google Earth Engine (JavaScript API)** - Large-scale geospatial processing
+- Google Earth Engine (JavaScript API) for satellite imagery processing
-- **GeoPandas** - Python-based spatial operations
+- GeoPandas for spatial operations in Python
-- **QGIS** - Manual spatial analysis and validation
+- QGIS for manual spatial validation and analysis

 ---

-## How It Works
+## System Workflow

 1. **Data Collection**
-   - AQI data from OpenAQ API
+   - AQI data via OpenAQ API
    - NDVI and imagery from Google Earth Engine
    - GIS shapefiles for zoning and boundaries

 2. **Data Preprocessing**
-   - Clean and normalize AQI and NDVI datasets
+   - Cleaning and normalization of AQI and NDVI datasets
-   - Align data with urban zones using spatial joins
+   - Spatial alignment of data with urban boundaries
-   - Interpolate missing values for accuracy
+   - Handling missing values through interpolation

 3. **Model Training & Prediction**
-   - Train Prophet and LSTM models on historical AQI
+   - Training Prophet and LSTM models on AQI history
-   - Use rolling window validation to capture seasonal trends
+   - Rolling window validation for seasonal effects

 4. **Green Score Calculation**
-   - Normalize AQI and NDVI to a common scale
+   - Normalization of AQI and NDVI
-   - Aggregate using weighted scoring to produce a composite score
+   - Weighted aggregation into a composite ecological score

 5. **Visualization & Interaction**
-   - Render maps, charts, and tables in the frontend
+   - Maps, charts, and tables rendered in the frontend
-   - Search plots, toggle layers, and view AQI forecasts
-   - Recommend areas based on user-defined criteria
+   - Layer toggling, forecast visualization, and recommendation output

 ---

-## Why It Matters
+## Impact and Relevance

-Cities are growing rapidly, but environmental quality is often left out of planning and investment decisions.
-AeroWise helps:
+As urbanization accelerates, environmental factors are often neglected in planning and investment decisions.
+AeroWise demonstrates how AI and geospatial intelligence can support:

-- Make smarter investments based on ecological health
+- Smarter property investment choices based on ecological indicators.
-- Compare neighborhoods by air quality and green cover—not just cost
+- Comparison of neighborhoods beyond cost and amenities.
-- Support urban planning that prioritizes livable, sustainable environments
+- Urban planning aligned with health, sustainability, and livability.

-By merging AI, geospatial analytics, and environmental science, AeroWise enables a data-driven approach to building healthier cities.
+By merging artificial intelligence, geospatial analytics, and environmental science, this project showcases a data-driven approach to building healthier and more sustainable cities.

+---

+## Team and Contributions

+This project was developed as part of a university design project by a three-member team:

+- **Frontend Engineer**: UI/UX design, dashboard implementation, map integration.
+- **ML & Backend Developer**: AQI forecasting models, API development.
+- **Data & GIS Specialist**: Data collection, preprocessing, geospatial analysis.

 ---

 ## License

 This project is licensed under the [MIT License](LICENSE).